karsumit94/andrewholsted.github.io/README.md

 The _posts directory and its contents are Copyright 2013 FajitaNachos.

 All other directories and files are MIT Licensed.
 Feel free to use them as you please.
-If you do, a link back to http://github.com/FajitaNachos/fajitanachos.github.com/ would be appreciated, but is obviously not required.